Lent 2026 Bible Study

 Conclusion

 Lent 2026 offers a quiet invitation.
-It calls believers to pause, reflect, and return to God with open hearts.
+It asks believers to pause, reflect, and return to God with open hearts.

-This Lent 2026 Bible Study is not about perfection.
-It is about presence.
-Through daily Scripture, prayer, and small sacrifices, spiritual growth becomes possible.
+This Lent 2026 Bible Study is not about being perfect.
+It is about showing up each day.
+Through daily Scripture, prayer, and small acts of sacrifice, faith grows little by little.

 Take this season one day at a time.
-Let it shape you gently and deeply.
+Read, pray, and reflect.
+Let this Lent 2026 Bible Study guide you into a deeper and more honest walk with God.

 FAQs